 These STUs give direct access to sessions.
 When a Glance user visits one of these STUs, they immediately see the session page.

 https://www.glance.net/agentjoin/AgentView.aspx?idpid=EXAMPLE&SessionKey=kkkkis useful when you already know the session key.
 It joins the session directly.
 When using this STU the actual session key goes in place of

 You may use the optional parameters mentioned earlier in this page with these STUs.

-To start an interactive session on Glance's Manage Your Account page, use this STU.
+To start an interactive session on Glance's Account Management page, use this STU.